-While most of the updates for the 2013 C-Class are under the hood and dashboard, Mercedes has made tweaks to the outer design of its smallest car.
-The biggest news is last year's introduction of a curvaceous coupe.
+While most of the updates for the 2014 C-Class are under the hood and dashboard, Mercedes has made tweaks to the outer design of its smallest car.
+The front grille now features black painted slats as standard equipment, while the C350 gains new turbine-blade 18-inch wheels.
 Though it has two fewer doors than its sedan siblings, the C-Class coupe is nearly identical in length, width and wheelbase, but lower in height, giving it a more sporty appearance.
 C-Class Sedans retain their angular look and feature a lighter aluminum hood, revised front and rear bumpers and redesigned headlights and taillights.

-The Manufacturer's Suggested Retail Price (MSRP) for a 2013 C250 Sedan is a little over $36,000, including destination.
-At the other end, a C63 AMG Sedan is over $62,000.
-In between, a C300 4Matic sedan starts around $40,000 and a C350 sedan starts at over $42,000.
+The Manufacturer’s Suggested Retail Price (MSRP) for a 2014 C250 Sedan is just a shade under $37,000, including destination.
+At the other end, a C63 AMG Sedan starts around $62,000.
+In between, a C300 4Matic sedan starts around $40,500 and a C350 sedan starts at over $42,000.
 Coupe versions of the C250, C350 and C63 increase their cost about $2,000.
 Options can easily add $10,000 or more to the base price.
-The 2013 Mercedes-Benz C-Class has a similar starting price to the BMW 328i Sedan and matches the rest of the 3-Series closely up the model line.
-It has a higher starting price than the Lexus IS 250, Infiniti G Sedan, Audi A4 or Cadillac ATS.
-A relative bargain, the C63 starts lower than a Lexus IS F, BMW M3 and Cadillac CTS-V ($65,410).
-To see what buyers in your area are paying for a Mercedes-Benz C-Class, be sure to check the Fair Purchase Price.
+The 2014 Mercedes-Benz C-Class has a similar starting price to the BMW 328i Sedan and matches the rest of the 3-Series closely up the model line.
+It has a slightly higher starting price than the Lexus IS 250, Infiniti Q50 Sedan, Audi A4 or Cadillac ATS.
+A relative bargain, the C63 starts lower than a Lexus IS F, BMW M3 and Cadillac CTS-V. To see what buyers in your area are paying for a Mercedes-Benz C-Class, be sure to check the Fair Purchase Price.
 Down the road, the C-Class boasts exceptional resale value.

-All C-Class models come with a 7-speed automatic transmission, Attention Assist drowsiness monitor, 11 airbags, Mbrace2 telematics, a power sunroof, rain-sensing wipers, garage door opener, auto-dimming mirrors, dual-zone climate control, 8-way power front seats, 5.8-inch color screen with center controller and AM/FM/HD Radio with CD player and auxiliary/USB inputs.
-Coupes add a panorama roof, split-folding rear seats and paddle shifters for manual gear selection.
+All C-Class models come with a 7-speed automatic transmission, Attention Assist drowsiness monitor, 11 airbags, Mbrace2 telematics, a power sunroof, rain-sensing wipers, garage door opener, auto-dimming mirrors, dual-zone climate control, 8-way power front seats, split-folding rear seat, 5.8-inch color screen with center controller and AM/FM/HD Radio with CD player and auxiliary/USB inputs.
+Coupes add a panorama roof and paddle shifters for manual gear selection.

 A true leap forward in telematics, Mbrace2 is a Cloud-based subscription service that uses your smartphone to connect to the internet, allowing apps like Facebook, Google and Yelp to be online and at work whenever the car’s in motion.
 Mbrace2 can even download system and map updates.